Wenpu-Wang/Catalog-Microservice/README.md

 ## Introduction

-Catalog-Microservice.
+Catalog-Microservice for E6156 Course at Columbia University

 ## Setup

-- For the purposes of E6156 and W4111, please install PyCharm Professional.
-- University students can register for a free, one year license.
-- Also, please make sure that your system has already installed:
+Please make sure that your system has already installed:
 - Python (3.9 or greater)
 - MySQL Community Server

 Open the project in PyCharm and create a new virtual environment for the project.
 You can find the instructions online in the PyCharm documentation.
 After creating the virtual environment, open a terminal window using the bottom